 Inspect the spindle shaft on your SCAG mower to ensure there isn’t any foreign material wrapped around it.
-The spindle shaft, also known as blade shaft, is the round rod shaped part where you attach the mower blade.
+The spindle shaft, also known as the blade shaft, is the round rod-shaped part where you attach the mower blade.

 If you do find material wrapped around the shaft, remove it and then proceed with steps from the next section to check for damage to the spindle or spindle bearing.